Cardiac Nuclear Medicine

 How is the procedure performed?

 The exam will usually begin with an injection of tracer while you are resting.
-Approximately 20 to 40 minutes after the tracer is injected, you will lie on a moveable imaging table with your arms (or in some cases your left arm only) over your head for about 15 to 20 minutes while images are recorded.
+Within the first hour after the tracer is injected, you will lie on a moveable imaging table with your arms (or in some cases your left arm only) over your head for about 15 to 20 minutes while images are recorded.
 Following imaging, you will undergo a stress test, which requires you to exercise either by walking on a treadmill or pedaling a stationary bicycle for a few minutes.
 While you exercise, the electrical activity of your heart will be monitored by electrocardiography (ECG) and your blood pressure will be frequently measured.
 When blood flow to the heart has reached its peak, you will be given the radiotracer through your IV.
 After you complete the stress test, you may be asked to drink some water.
-Approximately 20 to 40 minutes later you will be placed on the imaging table a second time so a second series of images can be recorded.
+You will be placed on the imaging table a second time so a second series of images can be recorded.
 At this time, an ECG will also be placed to image the motion of your heart.

 If you are unable to use a treadmill or bicycle, you will not exercise but you will be given a drug that will increase blood flow to the heart.